Dandruff is harmless, so you can treat it at home without a prescription.

 Once your dandruff is under control, you may be able to use the dandruff shampoo less frequently.

 When to See a Doctor

-If you find that you are still scratching and shedding after trying over-the-counter preparations, see your doctor.
-For really stubborn dandruff cases, you may need to use a prescription shampoo.
+If you're still scratching and shedding after trying over-the-counter preparations, see your doctor.
+For really stubborn dandruff cases, you may need to use a prescription shampoo or topical medcation.